rgmelvin/solana-email/README.md

          A web-/ mobile-based email client interface for a complete user experience.

 ### Contributing
 Contributions to and discussions of my project are welcome.
 I am a learner developer with aspiratons of producing a professional quality project.
 I am appreciative of helpful criticism and/ or just plain old help!
 Please contact me at rgmelvinphd@gmail.com to discuss.
+Please review the [CONTRIBUTING](CONTRIBUTING.md) and [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md)file for details on coding standards, pull requests, and issue reporting.

 ### License

-This project is licensed under the Apache License 2.0. see the [LICENSE](LICENSE) file.
+This project is licensed under the Apache License 2.0. see the [LICENSE](LICENSE.md) file.

 ### Citation